amygrinn/tygr-contact/README.md

 Usage:

-When included via script tag, the component is exposed as a window library named 'TygrHeader'
+When included via script tag, the component is exposed as a window library named 'TygrContact'

 ```html
 <html>